brightonm/balls_impact_simulation/README.md

 # balls_impact_simulation
+*First year R project at Ensimag - Grenoble INP - 2018*

-Simulation of balls impact using Scilab
+Simulation of the impact of balls using Scilab